AMC Global Media: History

-As Rainbow Media
+Rainbow Media Holdings (1980–2011)

-Origins of the company go back to 1980 when its predecessor, Rainbow Media, was first founded and was initially a joint venture between the cable television companies Cablevision, Comcast, Cox Communications, and Daniels & Associates, yet its first service, a hybrid service, was launched from partnership was launched later on December 8, 1980, which broadcast nightly on satellite time subleased from the National Christian Network, and consisted of featured culture events from what is now Bravo on Sunday and Monday nights, and adult-oriented B movie network Escapade for the rest of the week.
+Origins of the company go back to late 1980 when its predecessor, Rainbow Media, was first founded and was initially a joint venture between the cable television companies Cablevision, Comcast, Cox Communications, and Daniels & Associates, yet its first service, a hybrid service, was launched from the partnership later around the same time on December 8, 1980, which broadcast nightly on satellite time subleased from the National Christian Network, and consisted of featured culture events from what is now Bravo on Sunday and Monday nights, and adult-oriented B movie network Escapade for the rest of the week.
 Due to the involvement of the four cable companies, the new service quickly gained subscribers.
 By July 1981, both channels expanded their offerings to seven nights a week.
 In August 1981, Playboy Enterprises became half-owner of Escapade which introduced a new programming block to the channel in early 1982.
 By the end of that year the network would relaunch as The Playboy Channel.

 In the years that followed, the three other cable companies would exit the partnership, leaving Cablevision as the sole owner of Rainbow by 1983.
 Cablevision transferred control of its previously launched regional sports network SportsChannel New York to Rainbow.
 In 1983, three other regional sports networks were acquired: PRISM New England (soon to be relaunched as SportsChannel New England), Philadelphia-based PRISM, and Chicago-based SportsVision.
 Playboy also bought out Rainbow's share in The Playboy Channel, although it would continue to market the channel for the next few years.

 Rainbow launched what would later be known as American Movie Classics (now known as AMC) in late 1984.
 Upon AMC's launch the network initially featured "classic" pre-1970 movies.
 Rainbow and Turner Broadcasting System entered into a dispute after the network launched, and Turner launched a competitor to AMC known as Turner Classic Movies.
 Cablevision began packaging AMC and Bravo together as the Rainbow Service.
 Near the end of 1984, CBS and Cablevision announced a deal to have CBS take 50% ownership in the Rainbow Service and Rainbow's marketing.
 The agreement also gave CBS partial ownership in the regional sports properties which had already become a joint venture with The Washington Post (the Post did not have ownership in Bravo or AMC).
 In 1986, Tele-Communications Inc. purchased a stake in AMC.
 Through this deal, the network which had 300,000 subscribers was able to greatly expand carriage to most of TCI's 3.9 million subscribers.
 Long Island cable news service News 12 was also launched in 1986.